luco2018/Intel-HPC-Container/README.md

-# Intel-HPC-Container
-Welcome to the Intel-HPC-on-the-Cloud wiki!!
+# Welcome to the Intel-HPC-on-the-Cloud wiki!!

 # Goal:
 Create Singularity containers for HPC apps and run them on the cloud for Single and Cluster runs